YeeticusFinch/Fancy-Game-2-HHS-Boogaloo/README.md

 Arrow keys to move (WASD literally doesn't work on my computer, idk why) Left click to use main attack
 Right click to use abilities / secondary attack
-Some abilities are activated by the spacebar
+Some abilities are activated by the spacebar or shift In the futur, spacebar abilities can be activated by middle mouse button

 Maps:
 Here is an example of a map: